 Amsterdam’s central canal area houses one of the wildest nightlife scenes on the Old Continent.
 It’s home to a provocative red-light district, as well as countless pubs, bars, clubs, and coffeeshops.
-Which means you’ll definitely stay entertained in De Wallen.
+This means you’ll definitely stay entertained in De Wallen.

 From here, every attraction in Amsterdam is only a short walk away.
 This makes De Wallen perfect not only for partying but also for sightseeing.

 The accommodations range from budget-friendly hostel dorms to luxurious suites in 5* hotels.
 Make sure you book a room with good noise isolation if you plan to rest rather than party during your stay in Amsterdam.

 Our recommendations: Stay at the posh Krasnapolsky Apartments with amazing views over the Dam Square and the Royal Palace for a high-end experience.
 Choose the funky Misc Eatdrinksleep for the unique décor and ultra-friendly staff.

 2. Plantage – The Best Area to Stay in Amsterdam for Families